rayraycodes/code-analysis/readme.md

 # GitHub Project Code Analysis Tool

-This Tool is designed to assist developers in reviewing and analyzing code from GitHub repositories.
+The Code Analysis Tool is designed to assist developers in reviewing and analyzing code from GitHub repositories.
 It identifies common code issues, provides actionable feedback, and offers insights into project structure through an intuitive front-end and a robust back-end application.

 ## Project Structure

 ```
 ├── app.py                  # Main Flask application
 ├── static_analysis.py      # Logic for static code analysis
+├── bug_prediction.ipynb    # Jupyter Notebook for bug prediction analysis
+├── nodel.ipynb             # Jupyter Notebook for additional data modeling
 ├── code-analysis-frontend/          # React-based front-end application
 │   ├── public/             # Static assets for the React app
 │   ├── src/                # Source code for the React app